by Kathleen D. Mailer

 How are you marketing Girlfriends Forever?

-My marketing has mainly been concentrated on the Internet—at my website, Facebook, and Twitter.
+My marketing has mainly been concentrated on the Internet—at my website, Facebook, and other author sites.
 I have recently joined Pinterest—so I'm anxious to see how that turns out.

 What's next for you?

 Thanks, Nik, for being with us today.
 To learn more about Nik's interactive books or to order a set, visit the website at www.NikDesignsGraphics.com.
-You can “Like” her page at www.Facebook.com/NiksBooks or tweet with her at www.Twitter.com/NiksBooks.
+You can “Like” her page at www.Facebook.com/NiksBooks.

 Kathleen D. Mailer is the CEO of Aurora Publishing, the Founder/Editor-in-Chief of Today's Businesswoman magazine, Canada's leading authority on self-publishing, an author, and business coach.